- Sundays at 9:45 am

 Worship God Wednesday night with a little bit of singing and basic music skills, a little bit of missions and missionary stories, a little bit of Bible learning and crafts, and a whole lot of fun!
 Please do not check your child in earlier than stated check-in time.

-- Include children, youth, and young adults with special needs in God’s kingdom work
+- Include little children in God’s kingdom work

-As such, we at FBC strive to show your child that God loves them in ways that they can understand.
-These ways include: meeting their needs, appreciating their energy and sense of wonderment, engaging their senses, and developing a relationship with both them and their families.
-Through play, music and singing, learning games, arts and crafts, simple Bible stories and Bible verses, and mission projects, we strive to help our children, youth, and young adults with special needs learn foundational truths that will become the building blocks for a lifetime of knowing and loving God.
+Today, we call the “little children” from Matthew 19:13-14–Preschoolers.
+As such, we at FBC strive to show them God loves them in ways that they can understand.
+These ways include: meeting their basic needs, appreciating their energy and sense of wonderment, engaging their senses, and developing a relationship with both them and their families.
+Through play, music and singing, learning games, arts and crafts, simple Bible stories and Bible verses, and mission projects, we strive to help preschoolers learn foundational truths that will become the building blocks for a lifetime of knowing and loving God.

 Safety and Security

-- Please check-in your child at the Welcome Desk, where a sticker label will be generated.
-Please place the sticker on your child’s back or personal bag.
+- Please check-in your preschooler at the Welcome Desk, where a sticker label will be generated.
+Please place the sticker on your child’s back.
 Retain the parent label and show it to your child’s teacher upon picking them up.
 On Wednesday nights, please wait in 1st floor foyer until check-in times so that CLC has time to dismiss their children.

-- Parents (or another adult designated by a parent) are the only ones allowed to pick up the child, and they will not be released to older siblings.
+- Parents (or another adult designated by a parent) are the only ones allowed to pick up preschoolers.
+Preschoolers will not be released to older siblings.
 You must show parent label to pick up your child.

-- Only parents dropping off children will be allowed into the room.
+- Only parents dropping off babies and crawlers will be allowed into these rooms.

-- If your child needs you, we will text you to come to The Harbor.
+- If your child needs you, we will text you to come to the Preschool Department.
 Please carry your cell phone.

-- On-Premises Rule: Parents of children are expected to be at the Church during class times (e.g. Sunday morning, Sunday night, Wednesday night), unless child is being cared for during a special parent outing event.
+- On-Premises Rule: Parents of preschoolers are expected to be at the Church during preschool program times (e.g. Sunday morning, Sunday night, Wednesday night).
+Unless preschooler are being cared for during a special parent outing event.

-Please make sure that your child is free from illness before bringing them to The Harbor.
-This means that children are free from fever or any symptoms of illness for at least 24 hours (without medicine) prior to coming to church.
+Please make sure that your child is free from illness before bringing them to the Preschool Department.
+This means that children are free from fever or any symptoms of illness for at least 24 hours prior to coming to church.

-- Alert Stickers: If your child has an allergy or is potty training, you can pick a sticker up at the preschool welcome desk alerting our volunteers to your child’s needs.
+If your child has an allergy, or is potty training you can pick a sticker up at the preschool welcome desk alerting our volunteers to your child’s special needs.

-- Make sure that your child has eaten a meal BEFORE bringing them to church and/or inform the teacher on the care card if they are to eat during class time.
+7. Make sure that your child has eaten a meal BEFORE bringing them to church.